nus-cs2113-AY2425S1/tp/docs/team/nirala-ts.md

 3. **List All Programmes**: I outlined the command to view a complete list of user-created workout programs, which provides an overview of all available programs and highlights the active program for easy reference.
 4. **View Programme**: I included a breakdown of how to display the details of a particular program, such as exercises organized by day, with full exercise specifications, allowing users to review their progress or plan workouts accordingly.
 5. **Delete Programme**: I provided guidance on deleting a program, either by specifying the program index or defaulting to the active program, ensuring users can manage and clear their list of workout programs efficiently.
-6. **Log Workout**: I documented how users can log completed workouts, specifying the date and program/day index, to help track workout progress.
-This feature enables users to maintain a record of their fitness journey, including sets, reps, and calories burned for each exercise.
-7. **Exit BuffBuddy**: I illustrated how users can safely exit the application.
+6. **Exit BuffBuddy**: I illustrated how users can safely exit the application.

 Each feature description includes clear command syntax, examples, and sample outputs to illustrate expected results, helping users to navigate and personalize their fitness routines with confidence.